TPC Toronto @ Osprey Valley (Heathlands)

 Featured Holes and Course Details

 Steps from the new clubhouse, the first is a delightful opening par 5 where the ability to score is strong.
 A gentle, tempting opener that should still be respected.
-The tee shot is framed by this set of deep pot bunkers which tempt the golfer to take the aggressive line leading to position A and ability to go for the green in two.
+The tee shot is framed by this set of deep pot bunkers which tempt the golfer to take the aggressive line leading to the ideal position and ability to go for the green in two.
 In doing so the golfer must place any approach shots carefully as this green is wide, but shallow from front to back.

 You might also like..

-• TPC Toronto - Hoot
+• TPC Toronto (Hoot)

 • Tarandowah

-• Pulpit Club - Paintbrush
+• Pulpit Club (Paintbrush)